Calculating the Installed Flow and Gain of a Control Valve

 Installed Flow Characteristic

 Typically, installed flow characteristics are graphed as relative flow versus relative travel as shown in Figure 1.
 That flow is graphed on a scale of 0 to 1, that is, from zero flow to 100% of the fully open flow, and valve travel is graphed on a scale of 0 to 1, that is, from fully closed to fully open.
-This graph gives a good visual representation of how linear the flow versus valve travel is and where the required flow range fits on the valve’s range of travel.
+This graph gives a good visual representation of how linear the flow versus valve travel is and where the required flow range fits on the valve's range of travel.
 What is missed with graphing relative flow is the relative slopes of the installed flow graphs of the valves being considered.
-If the two valves on the installed flow graph had been graphed with a vertical scale of gpm (or kg/h), the 6-inch valve’s graph would be much higher at 100% open (1.0% relative travel) and its slope would be much steeper.
+If the two valves on the installed flow graph had been graphed with a vertical scale of gpm (or kg/h), the 6-inch valves graph would be much higher at 100% open (1.0% relative travel) and its slope would be much steeper.

 Graphing the installed gain gives a different aspect to the installed behavior of a control valve and puts valves of different sizes and different styles on the same footing where they can be examined and compared.
 The gain of any device is defined as the rate of change of the output divided by the rate of change of the input.
 For a control valve, the input is the valve position, and the output is the flow through the valve.
 On the installed gain graph, the flow scale is shown as a relative flow with the reference point being the user's specified maximum required flow rate.
 The user's maximum specified flow rate is referred to as Qmax.

-In Figure 1, 1.0 on the Q/Qmax scale represents the example’s maximum specified flow of 550 gpm, and 0.4 on the Q/Qmax scale represents 220 gpm.
-This is done so that that valves of different styles and sizes can be directly compared with each other.
+In Figure 1, 1.0 on the Q/Qmax scale represents the example's maximum specified flow of 550 gpm, and 0.4 on the Q/Qmax scale represents 220 gpm.
+This is done so that valves of different styles and sizes can be directly compared with each other.

 Extremely low gains are undesirable because a low gain means when the valve moves, the flow does not change very much.
 It might not be so obvious why high gains are undesirable.
 An audio amplifier with a high gain may be desirable.
 But control valves are mechanical devices and, as such, parts that move while in contact with each other tend to stick when not moving.
 If a valve, because it tends to stick when not moving, can only be positioned within 2% of the desired position, and it has a gain of 4, the flow can only be adjusted within 8% steps, which may not be desirable.
 One valve manufacturer recommends the following gain criteria for installed gain within the specified flow range: